khushi4452/openCV/README.md

-### Read and show images multiple images in openCV --Python
+## Read and show images, multiple images, in openCV --Python